amakukha/PyPDP11/README.md

 Compared to the original JavaScript code, this implementation has the following benefits:
  - pasting text into the terminal from clipboard is allowed (making it much more usable)
  - resource friendlier `WAIT` instruction (not overheating the physical CPU)
+ - syncing a directory between Unix V6 and your machine
  - saving and loading the disk state
  - faster output

-Syncing a directory between Unix V6 and your machine will be implemented in the near future.

 ## Where are the manuals?
 The disk image included into this repository misses on most